 When drafting tweets, always take a step back to consider whether people will enjoy reading them.
 If you think your tweet is a bit pointless, it probably is.
 I'm terrible for doing this myself... telling my followers that I'm about to eat lunch!
 It's not very exciting!
 And I sometimes forget that every tweet should count for something.
 Before you hit 'send', be ruthless and consider if your tweet is really worth publishing.

 Imagine you're in your local pub and one of your friends is just talking constantly and loudly over everyone else.
 It's not exactly going to make them very popular, is it!
 The same rule applies to Twitter – don't tweet all the time!
 It will only dilute the importance of those tweets that should count while turning off your followers.

 Swearing has its place, granted.
 But on Twitter, it can come across rude, aggressive and unnecessary.
 If you want to have a professional and approachable reputation – one that only brings more followers – then keep your tweets clean.

 Avoid religion and politics

 Those two old chestnuts, religion and politics are the all-important conversation avoiders.
-Whatever you do, don't voice your opinions on a public forum like Twitter if you want to have a great reputation.
-It's actually quite offensive to talk about something so personal, in my humble opinion.
-Remember, Question Time is great if you want to shout at the telly and get things off your chest.
+Whatever you do, don't voice your opinions on a public forum like Twitter if you want to have an excellent reputation.
+It's quite offensive to talk about something so personal.
+Remember, Question Time is excellent if you want to shout at the telly and get things off your chest.
 Just don't do it in public!

-There are some people on Twitter who just know what to tweet.
-They'll always share really juicy things... things that are interesting and hugely enjoyable to read or watch.
-Boost your reputation by sharing helpful stuff relevant to your own creative field.
+Some people on Twitter know what to tweet.
+They'll always share juicy things – things that are interesting and hugely enjoyable to read or watch.
+Boost your reputation by sharing helpful stuff relevant to your creative field.
 People will come to see you as an invaluable source of information.
-Even better, they'll tell all of their own followers about you.
+Even better, they'll tell all of their followers about you.